gohugoio/hugoreleaser/README.md

 hugoreleaser release
 ```

+### Parallelism

-The build command also takes the optional `-chunks` and `-chunk-index` which could be used to automatically split the builds to speed up pipelines., e.g. using [Circle CI's Job Splitting](https://circleci.com/docs/parallelism-faster-jobs#using-environment-variables-to-split-tests). **Note** that Hugo is in the process of setting this up, so it's a little early to tell how well this works in practice.
+The build command takes the optional `-chunks` and `-chunk-index` which could be used to automatically split the builds to speed up pipelines., e.g. using [Circle CI's Job Splitting](https://circleci.com/docs/parallelism-faster-jobs#using-environment-variables-to-split-tests).

+See [Hugo v0.102.0 Release Notes](https://github.com/gohugoio/hugo/releases/tag/v0.102.0) for more information.

 ## Plugins